Mark Canha Preview, Player Props: Brewers vs. Marlins

-Mark Canha -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Miami Marlins, with Jesus Luzardo on the mound, on September 11 at 7:40 PM ET.
+On Tuesday, Mark Canha (.595 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers face the Miami Marlins, whose starting pitcher will be JT Chargois.
+First pitch is at 7:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+In his most recent game, he strung together two hits (going 2-for-6 with a home run and an RBI) against the Marlins.

 Mark Canha Game Info & Props vs. the Marlins